The Great Salt Lake is shrinking rapidly and Utah has failed to stop it, a new lawsuit says

 The precipitous drop in water levels, which has shrunk the Great Salt Lake’s footprint by half in the last decades, stems from a two-fold problem: Climate change has decimated the mountain streams that feed the lake, while demand for that same freshwater has ballooned for new development, agriculture and industry.

-It has put the Utah government in a bind, pulled between meeting the water needs of businesses and citizens and keeping the lake at safe levels.
+It has put the Utah government in a bind — pulled between meeting the water needs of businesses and citizens, and keeping the lake at safe levels.

-The risks of a diminished Great Salt Lake aren’t merely beached sailboats and wider beaches.
-It threatens species extinction and toxic dust clouds ballooning over nearby communities, the lawsuit says.

 The organizations suing the state, including the Sierra Club and the Center for Biological Diversity, say that the effect of rationing freshwater upstream pales in comparison to that of a disappearing Great Salt Lake.